-This Recommendation is addressed to entities engaged in the issue of debt instruments, in particular debt instrument issuers (Issuers) and calculation agents acting on their behalf.
-The first stage of work on the conversion of the legacy portfolio should be the analysis of terms and conditions of issue with regard to the rules on the designation of a replacement for WIBOR, as described in point 3.
-The results of the analysis will serve as a basis for starting talks with debt instrument holders in the case of a decision on an amendment to the terms and conditions of issue (point 4) or on early redemption of debt instruments (point 5).
+This Recommendation is addressed to the entities engaged in the issuance of debt instruments, in particular debt instrument issuers (Issuers) and calculation agents acting on their behalf.
+The first stage of work on the conversion of the legacy portfolio should be the analysis of the terms and conditions of individual instruments with regard to the rules on the designation of a replacement for WIBOR, as described in point 3.
+The results of the analysis will serve as a basis for starting talks with debt instrument holders in the case of a decision to amend the terms and conditions of an instrument (point 4) or on early redemption of debt instruments (point 5).
+This Recommendation does not refer to the method for determining margin or any other parameters affecting the yield on debt instruments.

-The capitalised terms used in this Recommendation (except for proper names) have been defined herein or in the Glossary1 prepared for the purposes of the National Working Group (NWG).
+The capitalised terms used in this Recommendation (except for proper names) have been defined herein or in the Glossary prepared for the purposes of the National Working Group (NWG).